CIS1221-2023-2024/A3-StringMatching/Wiki3.md

-Note: This contradiction of Boyer Moore supposedly being more efficient is most likely due to the inefficient structure of the solutions, where code simplification and optimization likely exists, just not known.
+Note: This contradiction of Boyer Moore supposedly being more efficient is most likely due to the inefficient structure of our C# solution, where code simplification and optimization likely exists, just not known.

 **In a given sample code of Boyer Moore taken from https://www.geeksforgeeks.org/boyer-moore-algorithm-for-pattern-searching/ the Algorithm actually ran on average, 1 Millisecond in C#, proving that given the proper implementation, takes way less time than KMP**